Chambers UK 2016

 Ian was born in Glasgow and remains committed to his Scottish heritage.
 Friends went to the Scottish Bar and prospered, but apart from reading for the English Bar in the Faculty of Advocates' Library in Edinburgh, and being in a Swiss law firm in Geneva, he has so far stuck to the English Bar, where he has built up a very successful criminal and immigration practice.

 Ian started life at the Bar in a very establishment set, specialising in local government and planning law, and had done a bit of teaching at what is now Kingston University.
 Then he heard of a zany bunch of young radicals who had set up shop in Lincoln's Inn just after finishing pupillage, and rushed to join them.
 Thus began Garden Court in 1974.
-Ian has was head of chambers here at Garden Court North, since we were established in 1996 until 2013 and he was also joint head of Garden Court chambers (London) with Owen Davies, until he relinquished the baton in 2002.
+Ian was joint head of Garden Court Chambers (London) with Owen Davies, until he relinquished the baton in 2002.

 French (fluent), some Spanish.